v0idDE/game-template/README.md

 - `gameFormats`: The play modes your game supports. <br> Available options: `vs`: Players can play against each other, `1p`: A player can play alone, `coop`: Players can cooperate with each other.
 - `logo`: The exact file name of the logo image.
 - `images`: The exact file names of all preview images present.
 Try to use `.png` or `.jpg` formats.
 The images get displayed in the preview window as a dia show after any configured video(s) played.
-- `videos`: The exact file name of all preview videos present in your preview folder.
+- `videos`: The exact file names of all preview videos present in your preview folder.
 Note the [requirements for preview videos](#videos).
 - `info1` - `info4` (optional but recommended): String pairs containing short information about the game, displayed below the image/video preview.
 The first string of each pair is displayed on the left, as a descriptor.
 The second string is the information itself displayed next to it on the right.
 <br>The  descriptor is shortened to 10 characters.
 (I.e. `Mylongdescriptor` becomes `Mylongdesc:`, `Creators` becomes `Creators:`)
 <br>The actual information (i.e. the second strings) combined have 96 characters in total, but they break lines automatically.
 There are 6 lines available, each 16 characters long.
 So try to keep the information short.